 SECTION 9 MONITORS:

-Record how long it took you to monitor the subpopulation and any other individuals who were there to assist
+Record how long it took you to monitor the subpopulation and any other individuals who assisted in monitoring.

 SECTION 10 FILES: